Landport and Southsea Tramway

 Powers to construct a short tramway between the Joint Railway Station in Landport (operated by the London, Brighton and South Coast Railway Company, and the London South Western Railway Company) and Clarence Pier in Southsea, were granted on the 8th June 1863 under the Landport and Southsea Tramway Act, 1863.
 The latter was formally titled 'An Act for making a Tramway in the Parish of Portsea in the County of Southampton; and for other Purposes'.

-The circa 1.04-mile, 4ft 7¾ins-gauge horse tramway opened for business on the 15th May 1865, and was laid with step rails, which protruded from the road surface, and were therefore a significant nuisance to other road users.
+The circa 1.04-mile, 4ft 7¾ins-gauge horse tramway opened for business on the 15th May 1865, and was laid with step rails, which protruded from the road surface, and which were, therefore, a significant nuisance to other road users.
 In this form, the line lasted for 10 years, only being relaid in 1875.
 The line ran southwards from the railway station to Clarence Pier via Commercial Road, Hampshire Terrace, Landport Terrace, Kings Terrace, Jubilee Terrace and Pier Road.
 Although the tramway line was subsequently extended, this was not under powers held by the L&STCo.

 On the 29th August 1873, an agreement was reached with a new company, the Portsmouth Street Tramways Company, to run over a section of the L&STCo's tracks, the first but certainly not the last example of Portsmouth's horse tramway operators working cooperatively.